 As most of the initial surface is completely preserved and left intact before coating, it is considered a very natural grain leather.
 This also results in an overall stronger and more durable material.
-Full-grain leather is usually considered the highest quality leather, which is also the reason that most of the high-end leather jackets and leather products like boots, wallets, belts, and bags are made from full-grain leather.
+Full-grain leather is considered the highest quality leather, which is also the reason that most of the high-end leather jackets and leather products like boots, wallets, belts, and bags are made from full grain leather.

 Looks and Appearance

 Full-grain leather is tough and lasts for a long time.
 This long age means that it develops a distinct patina over its lifetime, which is a very desirable feature.
-It is also known for showing its grain through the smooth aniline finish, which covers it into a minimal amount of coating, unlike sanded leather, which is covered in a thick layer of coating.
+It is also known for showing its grain through the smooth aniline finish, which covers it in a minimal amount of coating, unlike sanded leather, which is covered in a thick layer of coating.

 Is Full-grain Leather Real Leather?